-This had been sold to me as one of those restaurants made from shipping containers – I definitely didn’t expect it to be as fancy as it was.
+Otherwise known as The Gulf on Okaloosa Island, this had been sold to me as one of those restaurants made from shipping containers – I definitely didn’t expect it to be as fancy as it was.
 When I visited in December 2016, it had only been open two months

 The staff here were lovely.
 If we’re going to get into the burden of comparison, I’d say these ladies were the best of all the Emerald Coast seafood restaurants.
 Sometimes I just need someone to tell me what to do, and as I was at a complete loss as to whether to choose the fried grouper sandwich or the swordfish and couscous, I admired the lady on the cash register for firmly telling me to just go for the swordfish.
 So I did.